Barington proposes Avon restructuring, warns against Cerberus deal

 News of the takeover offer sent Avon’s stock soaring to a peak of $23.52 in 2012.

 However, as of Dec.
-2 the stock was $3.73, a loss of about $8.5 billion in market capitalisation, the investor group said.
-(Reporting by Ankush Sharma in Bengaluru; Editing by Stephen Coates)
+2 the stock was $3.73, a loss of about $8.5 billion in market capitalization, the investor group said.